Nxve/AutoMudaeExt/README.md

 Automates the use of Mudae bot in Discord.
 This is the Chrome Extension version of the discontinued [AutoMudae userscript](https://github.com/Nxve/AutoMudae).

 ## ⚠ Disclaimer
+#### Slowed development until end of April
-It is still in early development, thus unavailable in webstore and not really functional by now.
+It is still in early development, thus unavailable in webstore.
 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working: